 B.1 Mission.
 State the PHA’s mission for serving the needs of low- income, very low- income, and extremely low- income families in the PHA’s jurisdiction for the next five years.
 (24 CFR §903.6(a)(1))

 B.2 Goals and Objectives.
 Identify the PHA’s quantifiable goals and objectives that will enable the PHA to serve the needs of low- income, very low- income, and extremely low- income families for the next five years.
-(24 CFR §903.6(b)(1))
+(24 CFR §903.6(b)(1)) For Qualified PHAs only, if at any time a PHA proposes to take units offline for modernization, then that action requires a significant amendment to the PHA’s 5-Year Plan.

 B.3 Progress Report.
 Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.
 (24 CFR §903.6(b)(2))